Shining light on disabilities in your commercial shoots

 Disabilities can be visible or invisible, and they affect everyone, across all ages, backgrounds, genders, and identities.
 All models—of all abilities—can and should have ownership and control over how they’re represented, so have some brainstorming sessions beforehand to get to know them.
 Consider their interests, passions, and hobbies and how you could incorporate them on set.

 A simple question like, “How do you want to be photographed?” can go a long way.
-Maybe you also include members, romantic partners, friends, and colleagues, documenting a day in the life of your model.
-Depending on your team, perhaps you can invite them to collaborate by sharing images they love for your mood board, or ask them to develop some ideas through storyboarding.
+Maybe you also include family members, romantic partners, friends, and colleagues, documenting a day in the life of your model.
+Depending on your team, perhaps you can invite them to collaborate by sharing images they for your mood board, or ask them to develop some ideas through storyboarding.

 It’s also important to avoid common stereotypes, such as showing people with disabilities as “victims” or “heroes.”
 People with disabilities aren’t here to “inspire” people without disabilities.
 Your photos should tell the story of the whole person; disability might be a part of that story, but it shouldn’t be the only focus.
 It doesn’t even have to be a primary focus.